 How to stay safe in El Salvador as a tourist

 It is only when I came back home and was researching this piece that I realised the crime statistics.
-On the ground I felt much safer than I ever did in many other places.
+On the ground I felt much safer than I ever did in many other places like for example in Somaliland, or even Mexico City.
 Perhaps an illusion, but most likely proof that you can visit El Salvador and not run into any troubles.

-Some of the safest cities in El Salvador are those along the Ruta de las Flores or the country’s interior.
+Some of the safest cities in El Salvador are those along the Ruta de las Flores or the country’s north and East.
 If you asked me or the locals where not to go in El Salvador if you have safety concerns, they would agree with the US travel advisory and recommend you stay away from San Salvador and La Libertad, where members of the street gangs tend to live.

 I stayed in Suchitoto, a quaint colonial town about 90min away from San Salvador, and booked all my stays and excursions with the lovely couple from Los Almendros de San Lorenzo who took me around for the duration of my stay, showed me the country and shared all the traditions and culture with me, including buying some fresh, seasonal and unique items from the markets we visited and cooking them up for me back at the hotel.

 If you have been following me for a while you will know that I have found myself in the wrong place before.
 I regularly go to dangerous countries as classified by the US and UK government warnings, I traveled solo to places like Lahore in Pakistan (read about some myth-busting about Pakistan) and had no issues.

 I don’t have a death wish, but I know better than to take the headline numbers and apply them blindly to everything.
 One needs to be careful and get travel insurance to cover for any event requiring assistance, but I do not believe in staying at home in fear.
 I prefer to go out, see things for myself and report on my opinion and what I saw beyond the headlines and the statistics.
 And this is what I am doing in this blog.

-Tips for staying safe in El Salvador
+Tips for staying safe in El Salvador on a stop over

-I recommend the following travel tips and advice to stay safe in El Salvador:
+If you are not stopping over but rather visiting for a longer time, either for work or on a vacation, I recommend the following travel tips and advice to stay safe in El Salvador:

 –> Book safe places: Book one of the best hotels in El Salvador (hint: my complete list of vetted recommendations are in my Guide to El Salvador) and then ask them to organise the excursions for you.
 This way you have a local driver who will know where it is safe to go and where it is not, and who will escort you all along to make sure you don’t end up where you are not supposed to.
-Having a local is also beneficial if you do not speak the language to interact with the locals who will be more open if there is another fellow Salvadorean with you.
+Having a local is also beneficial if you do not speak the language to interact with the locals who will be more open if there is another fellow Salvadoran with you.
 You will be needing a car and driver anyway, so instead of going it alone, get a local guide.
 English is not widely spoken in El Salvador so it pays to speak some Spanish.
-Obviously, I am a native so I can’t speak for language barriers but I know that not even the guides in popular places like the Volcano Santa Ana spoke English.
+Obviously, I am a native so I can’t speak for language barriers but I know that not even the guides in popular places like the Santa Ana Volcano spoke English.